RN-dev-repo/GAPP/README.md

     --trace_lib           - Include library paths in tracing

+    --kernel_stack        - Show kernel stack traces of the critical paths

 Optional arguments explained
 1. -t 		: Threshold - Number of active threads when profiling should start